 Remember that when you attach a heavy caravan on to your car’s tow bar your car will sag at the rear to some extent.
 This will have the effect of raising the front of your tow vehicle and altering the angle of your headlights.
 Low beam will now look like high beam to oncoming drivers and may blind them.

-There is no substitute to correct loading of your caravan however a good set of properly adjusted load levellers will help limit this tow vehicle sag and make life more comfortable and safer for approaching drivers.
+There is no substitute to correct loading of your caravan however a good set of properly adjusted load levelers will help limit this tow vehicle sag and make life more comfortable and safer for approaching drivers.
 This will also help reduce driver fatigue from drivers constantly look at oncoming bright lights.